Lisn-Rocks/lisn-server/README.md

 publicPath: '/public', // uncomment before building for deployment
 ```

 in `Lisn/client/vue.config.js` is uncommented!

+Also, change `ROUTE` in `Lisn/client/src/App.vue`.
+The `ROUTE` is an IP address
+and your server's port on LAN or WLAN you use for testing (e.g.
+`120.116.14.25:8000`) or a proper web link like `my-site.com`.

 Then, run the following commands:

 ```bash
 cd $GOPATH/src/github.com/sharpvik/Lisn